How Solid is Your Healthcare ICRA Construction Program?

 Across the U.S., hospital-acquired infections related to construction and renovation activities account for more than 5,000 deaths per year, according to Judene Bartley MS, MPH, CIC.

-These deaths are preventable, but effectively managing contractors during healthcare construction projects takes significant preparation.
-It also requires a commitment to continuous improvement.
+These deaths are preventable, but effectively managing contractors during healthcare construction projects takes significant preparation and continuous improvement.

 What Does an Effective ICRA Program Look Like?

-Thoroughly vetting contractors is only the first step to protecting the health and wellbeing of both patients and healthcare workers.
-Continued monitoring of contractor compliance with site infection control risk assessment (ICRA) programs – including periodic training refreshers – is paramount to building a mature, comprehensive construction infection control program.
-Program reviews should also be continually enhanced to support strategic goals of zero infections due to construction and renovation projects.
+Thoroughly vetting contractors is only the first step to protecting the health and wellbeing of patients and healthcare workers.
+Program reviews and continued monitoring of contractor compliance with site infection control risk assessment (ICRA) programs are critical to building a comprehensive construction program.

-Consider the following framework when creating a comprehensive infection control program for healthcare construction/renovation projects:
+Consider this seven-step framework when creating a comprehensive ICRA program for healthcare construction/renovation projects:

-Prequalifying all contractors who will work on the project,
+Prequalify all contractors who will work on the project

 Prequalification includes conducting a thorough review of the contractor’s own ICRA program to see if it aligns with the standards and objectives of the healthcare facility.
 This process also involves vetting key superintendents and project managers for adequate healthcare experience, and reviewing the contractor’s OSHA compliance safety programs, including: